8izzle/discord-webhook-termux/README.md

 `cd discord-webhook-termux`

 ### then change the webhook URL from the script hook.sh to your webhook URL and type the following commands
-`chmod +x hook && ./hook.sh <the message>` replace the <the message> with whatever the message you want to send, it's that easy!
+`chmod +x hook && ./hook.sh the message` replace the <
+'the message' with whatever the message you want to send, it's that easy!